 The PML-N government did outline the benefits of the dam and tried to clear the reservations of the concerned provinces.
 They also proposed that the area of the dam be given to KPK as it would fulfill their water needs and have a positive impact on their economy.

 It is an unfortunate reality that the provinces have failed to reach a consensus on the construction of the Kalabagh Dam – despite the benefits that are associated with it.
+A viable solution is needed urgently to address the water shortages in Pakistan.
 The dam would help reduce the damage from the floods, generate cheap electricity, and may help provide water to areas previously deprived.

-However, since the political elites and the feudal lords do not want to disrupt the status quo, they are politicizing the issue and ignoring the greater good of the country.
+However, since the political elites and the feudal lords do not want to disrupt the status quo, they are politicizing the issue around the Kalabagh Dam and ignoring the greater good of the country.
 The benefits outweigh the complications — and the government should ensure that the construction of Kalabagh Dam begins as soon as possible.

 If you want to submit your articles and/or research papers, please check the Submissions page.